polakowo/tinynet/README.md

-This code aims to help with understanding the basic building blocks of neural networks.
+This package is a tiny DL framework designed in a modular, Keras-like, fashion.
+The aim is to help students with understanding of basic building blocks of neural networks and their coordination.

 Features:
 - Batch, mini-batch and stochastic GD